RoWoCha/SP21-GPR-300-01/README.md

 Repo for GPR-300-01: Intermediate Graphics and Animation class Uses animal3D SDK by Daniel Buckstein
-Project are done by Egor Fesenko
+Projects are done by Egor Fesenko

 1) Shaders implemented:
 - Solid Color